bibanon/bibanon/Gamergate.md

 ## Quick and Dirty Sources

-These sources have taken a neutral view on the madness, so read all about it and pick sides or whatever.
+These sources have taken a neutral view on the madness, so read all about it and discover all angles of the increasingly destructive conflict.

 * [Reason.com - Gamergate Report](http://reason.com/archives/2014/10/12/gamergate-part-i-sex-lies-and-gender-gam)
 * [OGeeku - No winners in the war over Zoe Quinn](http://ogeeku.com/blog/2014/08/31/war-over-zoe-quinn-nowinners/)